Ex-relative of suspected serial killer: ‘True shock and awe’

 “It was astounding to me.
 I hadn’t thought about it for so many years,” she said.
 “I had flashbacks — nightmares — last night thinking back to that moment.”

+Some friends even started night-time vigilante patrols in hopes of spotting the attacker, said Gregory Eberly, who was in his late teens at the time.
+His friends began the patrols, although he never participated.

+“The more rapes that happened, it just started to turn everybody into (thinking), ‘Who is this guy?
+Is it your neighbor?
+Is it the guy at church?'” he said.

-News of the crime wave was everywhere and it was a frequent topic of conversation decades ago.
+News of the crime wave was everywhere and it was a frequent topic of conversation at the time.

 Huddle didn’t think anything was unusual when DeAngelo asked him what he would do if he encountered the rapist.

-“I think I told him, ‘I already got a gun,'” Huddle told AP.
+“I think I told him, ‘I already got a gun,'” Huddle told the AP.
 “I don’t think he was surprised by what I said.”

 Huddle said he is stunned thinking now about who he was talking to.